homeaway/Android-Coding-Challenge/README.md

 1. Attention to detail
 2. Architectural choices
-3. Knowledge of Android libraries and SDK's
+3. Knowledge of Android libraries and SDKs

 An adequate solution might be developed within 4 - 8 hours, so please don't spend more than that on it.